Albirizzu/oDCM_team8/README.md

 **Has the dataset been used for any tasks already?
 If so, please provide a description.**

 The dataset we created based on scraping data from the box office mojo and Imdb websites  has not been used for any tasks so far.
 The idea is to look for the impact of Covid-19 on the movie industry.
 In which we want to compare the revenues of movies across years.
 This can be done by calculating the average revenue per year, so that we can compare year by year.
-Or the dataset might be specified into more de-tail, where we only compare the revenues of the top 5 movies across the years.
+Or the dataset might be specified into more detail, where we only compare the revenues of the top 5 movies across the years.

 **Is there a repository that links to any or all papers or systems that use the dataset?
 If so, please provide a link or other access point**